 In June 1852, a Wisconsin pioneer named Polly Coon passed a lone tree along the Sweetwater River with an inscription carved on the trunk indicating the graves of a “Man, Woman & Boy” found with their throats cut, the murder or murderers unknown.
 The next day her train arrived at a grove of trees where a man had just been hanged for shooting his brother-in-law.

 John Snyder’s murder coincides with the story of the Donner Party.
 By early October, a few weeks before the group became trapped, tensions were running high among the exhausted emigrants as they traveled along the Humboldt River near present-day Golconda, Nevada.

-John Snyder, a hired teamster and a well-liked member of the party, was driving a wagon for the Graves family.
+John Snyder, a hired teamster and a well-liked party member was driving a wagon for the Graves family.
 While driving his wagon up a steep, sandy slope, the young teamster began to beat his oxen with his whip.
 Reed intervened, the two exchanged some harsh words, and Snyder’s frustration turned Reed.
 With the butt of his whip, he slashed Reed’s forehead.

 Reed faced a hanging but was instead banished from the wagon train and forced to leave his wife and children behind.

 Lucky for him, he missed the bad weather that trapped the rest of the Donner Party and raced toward Sutter’s Fort.
 Three weeks later, he led one of the rescue parties and was reunited with his family.